quangdv09/quangdv09.github.io/README.md

 1. Basic config options: **_config.yml**
     * Define the content in the sidebars and other site-wide features.
-    * You will need to replace the default variables with ones about yourself and your site’s github repository.
+    * Replace the default variables with ones about yourself and your site’s github repository.
 1. Top navigation bar config: **_data/navigation.yml**
 1. Single pages: **_pages/**
 1. Footer: **_includes/footer.html**